Project Alice Art Workshops,

 COLLABORATIONS & PARTNERSHIPS

-CB1 Gallery: Based in downtown Los Angeles, CB1 Gallery hosted the PAC's first public exhibition, Through the Wall, in spring 2016.
-In 2017, gallery artist Phung Huynh will be a guest artist with the PAC.
+CB1 Gallery: CB1 Gallery, previously located in downtown Los Angeles, hosted PAC's first public exhibition, Through the Wall, in spring 2016.

 Corita Art Center: We are pleased to collaborate with Corita Art Center of Los Angeles.
 In the summer of 2016, they invited our research team to the Center.
 Following the visit, they created a new curriculum based on the work and teachings of trailblazing artist and educator, Corita Kent, specifically for our programs in the prisons.